patrick-crawford/WEB422-Backup/notes/2020/dev-tools.md

   * Used to create new apps and to run general commands
 * Another is focused on the current app itself
   * It's used to create new files and to run app-specific commands (e.g. `npm start`, or `ng <something>`)
-* Another is focused on the database folder area
-  * It's used to run the database command shell or to start and stop the database engine

 If you're hesitating because you're uncomfortable with a Unix CLI, then get over it.
 You passed the ULI101, WEB222, and WEB322 courses, so you are expected to know how to perform typical file system and app execution tasks.
 If your comfort level is low, then vow to improve your skillset in this area.